COMBINE-Australia/python-http-data-extraction/README.md

     l = [i.strip() for i in source_acc]
 ```

-Opening the file containing our list of Uniprot accession id and store as an string array
+Opening the file containing our list of Uniprot accession id and store as a string array